 Halcyon Hot Springs, photo by Andrew Penner

 At least eight natural hot springs dot the mountains of the East Kootenay.
 The well-loved, family-friendly Fairmont Hot Springs Resort, are equal parts joy, relaxation, and natural healing.
 With between 10 and 1000 parts per million of dissolved calcium, magnesium, and sodium compounds, as well as dissolved silica and radium, these waters are literally a health soup.
-(Hot Springs pool access is only available to overnight guests at Fairmont, due to COVID-19.)
+(Hot Springs pool access is available to the public with advance reservations, due to COVID-19.)

 The Cool pool at Fairmont Hot Springs, photo by Zoya Lynch